gao-hongnan/omniverse/_sources/playbook/softmax_preserves_order_not_invariant_scaling.md

 direction of the gradient would not guarantee a decrease in the loss function, slowing down convergence.

-## Gradient, Jacobian, and Hessian of Softmax

-... to be continued

-## Derivation of Softmax Function via Exponential Family
+## Softmax Function via Exponential Family

 For a rigorous derivation of the softmax function - which will give rise to intuition on how sigmoid and softmax is derived from the exponential family of